PBH 230 Public Health Strategies on College Campuses (A)

 PBH 450 Global Health (A,I)Prerequisite or corequisite: PBH 488, may be taken concurrently.

-Provides an introduction to the nature of global health issues focusing on factors that determine health in the major geographical regions of the world.
-Covers topics of child and maternal health, nutrition, epidemiology of infectious diseases such as HIV/AIDS, tuberculosis, malaria.
-Includes discussions about international health agencies, NGOs, successful global health interventions and the Millennium Development Goals.
-Students will also complete a service learning project.
+This course provides an introduction to the nature of global health issues focusing on factors that determine health in the major geographical regions of the world.
+The course covers topics regarding child and maternal health, nutrition, epidemiology of infectious diseases such as HIV/AIDS, tuberculosis, malaria.
+Includes discussions about international agencies, NGOs, successful global health interventions and Millennium Development Goals.
+Course requires a minimum grade of C (for General Education/Major/Minor/Certification).
 3 Cr.
 Every Semester.

 PBH 470 Health Implications of Stress (A)